LambdaInnovation/AcademyCraft/docs_en/module_energy.md

 ## MODULE ENERGY

 The energy module is the wireless energy network module of AcademyCraft.
 It also includes the default support content of energy network(the matrix, the node, the three kinds of basic generator and others things) and whole API of wireless energy.
-The energy system in AcademyCraft takes IF as its independent energy unit.
+The energy system in AcademyCraft takes IF as its special energy unit.

-The documentation which are as follows will ignore all the internal implementations.
+Here and after wouldn't include all the internal implementations.
 We only introduce the APIs.